1. What is a “CPT”?

 2. What’s on the test?

-A detailed content outline is available in the NFPT Certification Handbook as well as through your NFPT My Services account.
+A detailed content outline, which breaks these categories down into much more detail (it’s like a checklist for exam prep) is found in your NFPT account.
 NFPT recommends a thorough review of this information prior to testing.
 Learn More about taking the NFPT test here.

 3. How is the NFPT – CPT exam created?